Alliance, Ohio: History

 In 1923, Alliance Rubber Company was founded in Alliance.
-It was the manufacturer of rubber bands after the founder cut discarded rubber rings into small strips.
+It was a manufacturer of rubber bands cut from discarded rubber rings into small strips.

 Alliance's Main Street was originally laid out to bring traffic to the train station, the heart of the city's transportation hub.
 The railroads were central to industry and personal transportation, bringing in raw materials for factories and sending out finished goods.
-Due to this, Alliance is sometimes referred to as "the town where Main Street is a dead end."
+Due to this, Alliance is sometimes referred to as "the town where Main Street is a dead end".

 Alliance became a qualified Tree City USA as recognized by the National Arbor Day Foundation in 1982.

 Geography

+Alliance is located approximately 16 mi northeast of Canton, 27 mi southwest of Youngstown and 51 mi southeast of Cleveland.
 According to the United States Census Bureau, the city has a total area of 8.96 sqmi, of which 8.92 sqmi is land and 0.04 sqmi is water.
 There are no lakes within city limits, although the Mahoning River flows through the northeastern part of the city.